Acceptable Use Policy for computing and network resources at Malone University

 - Malone computer users are prohibited from copying or downloading software without paying the required license fee.
 Transferring copyrighted materials to or from any system or via the Malone network without the expressed consent of the owner is a violation of Federal and State laws.
 Examples of illegal copying include the following:

-- Making a personal copy of software licensed to Malone.
+a.
+Making a personal copy of software licensed to Malone

 - All computer software, including free or shareware titles or personally owned titles, installed and/or used on Malone-owned devices must be approved by the Information Technologies Department to ensure proper software licensing is maintained and to ensure the safety of the data and resources of which Malone is steward.